They even make this pun in Romania.

-“Do you think they're about to have sex?” one of the group whispers.
-I'm in Transylvania, crouched in the bushes with a bunch of activists in balaclavas, taking turns to speculate on why a car has crept to a halt close to where we are hiding.
-“No, it must be the cops, you can see the light from the mobile phone,” another one says.
+“Do you think they're about to have sex?” one of the activists whispers.
+I'm in Transylvania, in central Romania, crouched in the bushes with a bunch of hardcore anti-frackers in balaclavas, spying on a car that's crept to a halt close to where we are hiding.
+“No, it must be the cops—you can see the light from the mobile phone,” another one says.
 Time to move on.

-It has been over an hour since the group started trashing equipment owned by the gas exploration company Prospectiuni, playing an edgy game of cat and mouse as we struggle to stay one step ahead of the security teams and police vehicles that are now sweeping the hilltops looking for us.
-Another light tears round the bend on the road and the shout goes through the team to hide.
-I throw myself down; stretched out once again in the cool, damp grass of a Transylvanian meadow.
+It has been more than an hour since the group started trashing equipment owned by the gas exploration company Prospectiuni, playing a game of cat and mouse with the security teams and police vehicles that are now sweeping the hilltops looking for us.
+Another light tears around the bend on the road, and the shout goes through the team to hide.
+I throw myself down in the cool, damp grass of a Transylvanian meadow.
 It's going to be a long night.

-In recent weeks, the sleepy Saxon communities and protected forests of Sibiu county in Transylvania have found themselves at the front of a new war, one that has pitted gas exploration companies, the Romanian government and international investment firms against a small band of environmental activists.
-The activists, who have been drawn here from all across Romania, are working side by side with local farmers to resist the gas and oil exploration that they claim is taking place illegally on their land.
+In recent weeks, the sleepy Saxon communities and protected forests of Sibiu County in Transylvania have become the battleground of a new war, one that has pitted gas exploration companies, the Romanian government, and international investment firms against a small band of environmental activists.
+The activists, who have come here from across Romania, are working side-by-side with local farmers to resist the gas and oil exploration they claim is taking place illegally on their land.

-Listed on the London Stock Exchange just two weeks ago with brokering assistance from Goldman Sachs, the Romanian gas company Romgaz have a long-stated desire to explore the low-lying hills of Transylvania for sources of gas and oil.
-However, nobody gave it much thought until the exploration began in earnest this month, when the 34-ton trucks used by drilling companies to create artificial earthquakes growled along the muddy tracks to the villages here, accompanied by cohorts of security guards and busloads of workers.
+The Romanian gas company Romgaz has had a long-stated desire to explore the low-lying hills of Transylvania, but it's only this month that it has started exploration in earnest.
+Thirty-four-ton seismic testing trucks—used by drilling companies to create artificial earthquakes in order to see what's under the groud—soon growled along the muddy tracks to the villages accompanied by cohorts of security guards and busloads of workers.

-Today, the villages and fields are laced with strips of ribbon, which stretch like spaghetti across the ancient landscape of beech forests, beehives and the harvested stubs of organic cornfields.
-The ribbons are signals for where the companies plan to lay their cables and plant the explosives for the seismic fracking tests.
+Today the villages and fields are laced with strips of ribbon, which stretch like spaghetti across the ancient landscape of beech forests, beehives, and the harvested stubs of cornfields.
+The ribbons indicate where the companies plan to lay their cables and plant the explosives for the seismic fracking tests.
 Locals told me that they awoke to find ribbons being laid across their land, with some even attached to their garden fences.

-All the seismic tests are taking place within Romania’s largest EU Natura 2000 site, which is strange, given that the stated aim of the Natura 2000 sites is "to assure the long-term survival of Europe's most valuable and threatened species and habitats".
-As well as that, several of the churches here are UNESCO heritage sites, visited by foreign dignitaries like Princes Charles and Edward in recent years.
-Driving into these remote communities where the seismic tests are taking place feels like entering an occupied territory.
-I watch as a team of workers prepare a hole with dynamite a few metres from the village football pitch.
-On the high street, private security jeeps are parked up at crossroads, black uniformed men filming and following our every move.
+All the seismic tests are taking place inside Romania’s largest EU Natura 2000 site, which is strange, given that the stated aim of the Natura 2000 program is "to assure the long-term survival of Europe's most valuable and threatened species and habitats."
+These remote communities now resemble a territory occupied by a hostile army.
+When I arrive in one village, I watch as a team of workers prepares a hole with dynamite a few yards from the village soccer pitch.
+On the high street, private security jeeps are parked up at a crossroads, black uniformed men filming and following our every move.

 Ripping up seismic wires

-By nightfall a mile of cables have been ripped up
+By nightfall, more than a mile's worth of cables has been ripped up

-We keep moving out of the village, following the ribbons and the intermittent booming sounds of controlled explosions echoing round the valleys.
-Away from the security guards, a lady speaks up, “They are thieves,” she hisses.
-Her neighbour comes over, begging for answers.
-“We’ve heard the land will be poisoned, is this true?
-We live from this land, we don’t have salaries!”
+We keep moving out of the village, following the ribbons and the intermittent booming sounds of controlled explosions echoing through the valleys.
+Away from the security guards, a woman speaks up, “They are thieves,” she hisses.
+Her neighbor comes over, begging for answers.
+“We’ve heard the land will be poisoned.
+Is this true?
+We live off this land; we don’t have salaries!”

-At the top of a hill I find a giant geological lab on wheels, antennae dangling on top and men poring over electrical equipment inside.
-A small portly man introduces himself; he is Gheorghe Daianu, a seismologist and director of operations for Prospectiuni, the exploration company that has been subcontracted for 40 million euros to carry out tests in the region.
-Daianu condemns the protests against his work, calling opponents of gas exploration “neo-fascists”.
+At the top of a hill I find a giant geological lab on wheels, antennae dangling from the top and men poring over electrical equipment inside.
+A small, portly man introduces himself as Gheorghe Daianu, a seismologist and director of operations for Prospectiuni, the exploration company that has been subcontracted for 40 million euros ($54 million) to carry out tests in the region.
+Daianu condemns the protests against his work, calling opponents of gas exploration “neo-fascists.”
 He is insistent that the company has permission to be on every square foot of land where the tests are taking place, a claim he says can be backed up with paperwork, before he orders us to leave the area.

-I head to the nearby village of Mosna, to the home of farmer Willy Schuster and his wife Lavinia, who've invited me to stay while covering an anti-fracking protest.
-Chickens cluck, fires roar and cheese is made in the kitchen, as a dozen activists begin to arrive from across the country, checking Facebook and charging their cameras for the following day.
+I head to the nearby village of Mosna, to the home of farmer Willy Schuster and his wife Lavinia, who've invited me to stay while covering the next day's anti-fracking protests.
+Chickens cluck, fires roar, and cheese is made in the kitchen as a dozen activists begin to arrive from across the country, checking Facebook and charging their cameras for the following day.
 This will be the first protest against gas exploration in Transylvania, they explain, urging me to get an early night's sleep.
 But first I have another appointment to keep.

 Taking a break from cutting wires at midnight

 Later on, after arriving at a pre-arranged location under cover of darkness, I'm bundled into the back of a rusty van.
-Soon I find myself sat in the midst of a dozen men and women in balaclavas.
+Soon I find myself in the midst of a dozen men and women in balaclavas.
 The driver turns to greet me.
-“Don't worry about our get-away vehicle," she says, "it's super quick, it's only got 350,000km on the clock."
+“Don't worry about our getaway vehicle," she says.
+"It's super quick, it's only got 350,000 kilometers [217,000 miles] on the odometer."
 She laughs out loud as the door slams shut, and we head off into the frosty night.
 Minutes later, I am led out to the roadside, scurrying into the undergrowth with half a dozen activists, all armed with pliers and wire cutters.
-As soon as the headlights fade round the bend, the team begin their work, snipping the orange seismic wires and slicing through any electrical converter or generator box they come across.
+As soon as the headlights go around bend, the team begins their work, snipping the orange seismic wires and slicing through any electrical converter or generator box they come across.

-Every so often a shout goes up, and the team are sent diving for cover as the headlights of suspected security vehicles sweep across from the road.
-Part army, part anarchy, the evening is spent scrambling around the remote hills beneath the light of a full moon, clawing through scratchy thorn bushes, woodland clearings and boggy streams.
+Every so often a shout goes up, and the team is sent diving for cover as the headlights of suspected security vehicles sweep across from the road.
+The evening is spent scrambling around the remote hills beneath the light of a full moon, clawing through scratchy thorn bushes, woodland clearings, and boggy streams.
 Beneath the balaclavas, the team gradually opens up to me.
 “Several months ago none of us knew each other, but now we are united,” says one.
-“We are so angry about the way our country is being run.
-2013 must be the year that Romania wakes up, that citizens begin to have a say in what is happening to our country.
-Things like fracking have to stop, we cannot accept the destruction of our future."
+“We are so angry about the way our country is being run, and 2013 must be the year when Romania wakes up, when citizens begin to have a say in what is happening to our country.
+Things like fracking have to stop; we cannot accept the destruction of our future."

-This paved the way for a swathe of expansion by fossil fuel companies in the hills of Europe's second poorest nation.
-However, Ponta’s government face an unexpectedly tough battle to meet their domestic resource ambitions.
+This paved the way for an expansion by fossil-fuel companies into the hills of Europe's second poorest nation.
+But Ponta’s government faces an unexpectedly tough battle to meet their domestic resource ambitions.
 In recent weeks, the controversial Canadian-owned gold mine in Rosia Montana has been put on hold, forced into submission by waves of protests that have brought tens of thousands of Romanians out on to the streets of their cities.
 And in the latest public showdown, communities deeply fearful of the damage that they believe fracking may cause have chased a rig operated by Chevron away from a test site.

-With almost 4 million peasant farmers in the country reliant on clean air, water and soil for their livelihood, a considerable number of Romania's anti-fracking civil disobedients have sprung from a surprising source: the country’s rural heartland.
+With almost 4 million peasant farmers in the country reliant on clean air, water, and soil for their livelihood, a considerable number of Romania's anti-fracking civil disobedients have sprung from the country’s rural heartland.
 I speak to Hettie, a 26-year-old activist from the nearby city of Brasov, as she blocks the road to Willy’s land.
 “If villagers see us doing it, they will do it too.
-We have to give people the courage to do this at any time,” she says.
+We have to give people the courage to do this at any time,” she tells me.

-Faced with an increasingly galvanised opposition, the government is preparing to fight back.
-A “law of expropriation” currently being drafted in Romanian parliament will potentially allow multinational companies to take over privately-owned land if it is felt that it is in the “national interest”.
-At present, the law is focused primarily around mining, but observers widely expect it to be extended to energy development projects in the near future, adding legal muscle to stifle local opposition, however vocal it may be.
+Faced with an increasingly galvanized opposition, the government is preparing to fight back.
+A “law of expropriation” currently being drafted in Romanian parliament will potentially allow multinational companies to take over privately-owned land if it is felt that it is in the “national interest.”
+At present, the law is focused primarily on mining, but many observers expect it to be extended to energy development projects in the near future, adding legal muscle to stifle local opposition, however vocal it may be.

-Hans claims that half a dozen laws are being breached by Prospectiuni in their gas exploration, including ones that restrict testing being carried out too close to homes, and others related to permits and trespass.
+Hans, my activist guide, claims that half a dozen laws are being breached by Prospectiuni in their exploration operations, including ones that restrict testing being carried out too close to homes and others related to permits and trespassing.
 “The real problem here is that villagers simply don't know their rights,” he says.
-Prospectiuni and Romgaz both turned down an opportunity to comment on claims of illegality, but in a statement on their website the CEO of Prospectiuni said: “Occasionally we still make mistakes, but they are not ill-intentioned, however we try to have active environmental permits and town planning certificates.”
+Prospectiuni and Romgaz both turned down an opportunity to comment on claims of illegality, but in a statement on their website, the CEO of Prospectiuni said, “Occasionally we still make mistakes, but they are not ill-intentioned; however, we try to have active environmental permits and town planning certificates.”

-By late afternoon, outside a 600-year-old medieval church, volunteers are dishing out potato soup, Transylvanian cakes and hot tea.
+By late afternoon, volunteers are dishing out potato soup, Transylvanian cakes, and hot tea to the anti-frackers outside a 600-year-old medieval church.
 Elderly ladies in headscarves and traditional dress are rubbing shoulders with pierced activists and men in balaclavas.
-It is an interesting social mix.
 The crowd marches to the road to tear out more seismic wires in full view of the policemen, who stand watching.
 Residents who had been too scared to talk the day before now stand outside their houses, cheering and clapping on the protesters in delight.
-“Honestly, I feel sorry for them,” one of the officers tells me, as they stand by and allow the protesters to rip out a mile of bright orange cabling, dragging it through the dust on their way back to the village.
+“Honestly, I feel sorry for them,” one of the officers tells me, as they stand by and allow the protesters to rip out a mile of bright orange cable, dragging it through the dust on their way back to the village.
 “What the company is doing here, well, it is just wrong.
 Actually, it's illegal,” he whispers.